Alternative robust ways of witnessing nonclassicality in the simplest scenario

 Crucial to obtain our results is the way we characterized noise through the noise parameter $\delta$.
 The latter quantifies -- via the operational distance -- the deviation in the measurement statistics between the experimentally realized and the ideal target preparations.
 Our choice of operational distance corresponds to the maximum difference over the $x$ and $y$ coordinates of the statistics between the preparations.
 There are two reasons for employing it.
-First, it is geometrically intuitive, as witnessed by the fact that preparations with $\delta$ noise distance from the ideal ones belong to a square of radius $2\delta$ around those (see figure~\ref{noise}).
+First, it is geometrically intuitive, as witnessed by the fact that preparations with $\delta$ noise distance from the ideal ones belong to a square of radius $2\delta$ around those (see Fig.~\ref{noise}).
 Second, it makes calculations tractable.
-Just to give a couple of examples: 1) distances over the coordinates are easily identified within Pusey' expression (Eq.~\ref{pusey}), making it possible to bound it; 2) the operational distance between $P_+$ and $P_-$ (Eq.~\eqref{P+P-_Distance}) coincides with the parity that can be communicated in $\varepsilon-$POM, thus allowing for a straightforward proof of Theorem \ref{theorem_POM}.
+We give a couple of examples.

+1) Distances over the coordinates are easily identified within Pusey' expression (Eq.~\ref{pusey}), making it possible to bound it.

+2) The operational distance between $P_+$ and $P_-$ (Eq.~\eqref{P+P-_Distance}) coincides with the parity that can be communicated in $\varepsilon-$POM, thus allowing for a straightforward proof of Theorem \ref{theorem_POM}.

 With alternative definitions of operational distance like the maximum relative entropy or the total variational distance \cite{Marvian2020} we would have not exploited the above lucrative features.
 We leave for future research the question of how the results change by using these other ways of characterizing noise.